istio/test-infra/prow/config/README.md

 # version
 supports_release_branching: false

+# A matrix can contain arbitrary number of dimensions, and can be used to easily define a combination of Prow jobs.
+# Each dimension will only be respected for computation if they are referenced in the Prow job config, and the syntax
+# to use the dimension is $(matrix.dimension_name)
+matrix:
+  greet: [hey, hello, hi]
+  name: [foo, bar]

 # Defines the actual jobs
 jobs:
   # A basic test requires just a name and a command to run